devireddyprasanth22/ml-metal-glass-sim/Quantum-Espresso-MD/README.md

 2. `module load quantum-espresso/7.2`
 3. `srun -n 32 pw.x < input file &> output file &`
 4. `tail -f output file`

+Before the runs, make sure pseudo and the input file is in the same dir